 The committee is comprised of representatives from eight CROs, eight academic institutes (both clinical research training programs and university-affiliated clinical site programs), and one hospital system.

-The CRO Collaborative has recently developed ten job profiles that can be used to educate students about career opportunities in the CRO industry.
+The CRO Collaborative has recently developed 10 job profiles that can be used to educate students about career opportunities in the CRO sector.

 Aperio Clinical provides clinical research services across multiple therapeutic areas, as well as consulting services in quality assurance, strategic resourcing, and practical application of the latest clinical trial technology.